 Reptilian heads

-These reptilian-type mummified heads discovered near Nasca in Peru have been studied by the team at the Instituto Inkari – Cusco.
+These reptilian-type mummified heads discovered near Nasca in Peru have been studied by the team at the Instituto Inkarri – Cusco.

 Features